Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 6. Power cycle the board.
 The board now boots up using the images in the OSPI flash.

-.. note:: For the VMK180 production board, OSPI images are not provided as part of the design package.
-Only VCK190 OSPI images are shared as part of the design package.
+.. note:: For the VPK180 production board, OSPI images are not provided as part of the design package.
+Only VCK190 and VMK180 OSPI images are shared as part of the design package.

 ================================
 Boot Sequence for eMMC Boot Mode